cole-easton/take-home-assessment/documentation.md

 ```tsx
 const { data: transactions, isLoading } = trpc.account.getTransactions.useQuery({ accountId });
 ```
-This line queries the transactions for the current user's account as caches the result.
+This line queries the transactions for the current user's account and caches the result.
 When the line
 ```tsx
   const fundAccountMutation = trpc.account.fundAccount.useMutation();
 ```